spacemeshos/cosmic/README.md

 - Use one main programming language for all platforms - Typescript to the rescue
 - Use only open source libraries and frameworks

-We hope that using the seed developers will be able to be more productive in building intergalactic apps as they can focus on their app logic and work using established patterns instead of having to write lots of boilerplate infrastructure code to support each runtime execution environment.
+We hope that using the seed developers will be able to be more productive in building cosmic apps as they can focus on their app logic and work using established patterns instead of having to write lots of boilerplate infrastructure code to support each runtime execution environment.

 ## Architectural Directions